Sleepers (album)

+Sleepers is the debut solo studio album by American rapper Big Pooh.
+It was released on February 8, 2005, via 6 Hole Records.
+Production was handled by 9th Wonder, Khrysis, Big Dho and Nicolay.
+It features guest appearances from O-Dash, Darien Brockington, Joe Scudda, Median, Murs, Phonte and Spectac, with contributions from KeKe, Tyesha and DJ Flash.

-Sleepers is the debut solo album from Rapper Big Pooh of North Carolina's Little Brother.
-It followed on the heels of bandmate Phonte's album with The Foreign Exchange, Connected (2004).
-The album features contributions and guest spots from Phonte, Nicolay, 9th Wonder and Los Angeles-based rapper Murs.
-It begins with an audio clip from film director Spike Lee's 1988 film, School Daze, and features a few audio excerpts from Christopher Nolan's 2002 film Insomnia throughout the album.
+The album followed on the heels of his Little Brother groupmate Phonte's 2004 album with The Foreign Exchange, Connected.
+It begins with an audio clip from film director Spike Lee's 1988 movie School Daze, and features a few audio excerpts from Christopher Nolan's 2002 film Insomnia throughout the album.

 On July 3, 2012, Rapper Big Pooh released Sleepers: The Narcoleptic Outtakes on his label For Members Only, consisting of songs that didn't make the final track listing of Sleepers.